The glycemic load might be a better guide to healthy eating than the glycemic index

-Next week I’ll share a super delicious recipe for scones from the latest Looney Spoons cookbook.
-They’re made with whole-grain flour mixed with some refined white flour, to ensure a little lightness.
+Try making a super delicious recipe for sweet potato scones from whole-grain flour mixed with some refined white flour, to ensure lightness.
 They’re so airy, you’ll be in seventh heaven!

+- For a point-by-point analysis of Davis’s claims, check out this scientific analysis from St. Catherine University, St. Paul, MN.
 This same review looked at hundreds of studies on health effects of refined flour, as well as whole wheat and whole grain flours.
-Their conclusion?
-Unless your doctor tells you you’re gluten intolerant, moderate use of whole-grain flour in a daily meal plan has no proven ill-effects on your long-term health.
+The conclusion: Unless your doctor tells you you’re gluten intolerant, moderate use of whole-grain flour in a daily meal plan has no proven ill-effects on your long-term health.

-How many people have gluten insensitivity?
-See how many people have been diagnosed with gluten sentitivity, intolerance and celiac disease.
+- How many people have gluten insensitivity?
+See how many people have been diagnosed with gluten sensitivity, intolerance and celiac disease.